Resources

 - Python is free software.
 Use these links to download Python for your own computer, regardless of whether it's running Windows, MacOS, or Linux.

 - replit.com — another free version which runs in your Web browser.
 Not as sophisticated, but runs in a web browser so no software installation required and therefore much simpler to deal with.
-(This is what we'using during class.)
+(I find this is easier to work with than PythonAnywhere, but the limitations of a free account are now much more annoying, so I don't use it with my classes anymore.)

 - Pydroid 3 - IDE for Python 3 — for Android phones (pricey?)